 Retained by hospital’s in house general counsel to provide analysis of CCIP for a large hospital addition.
 Engagement included assessment of how and what coverage would be extended to the owner under a CCIP (Contractor Controlled Insurance Program) in contrast to an OCIP (Owner Controlled Insurance Program).
 Client requested evaluation of issues involving Commercial General Liability, Completed Operations, Commercial Umbrella, Inland Marine Builders Risk (including “soft costs”) and Workers Compensation.
 Attorney John McNey, General Counsel, Cook Children’s Medical Center , (682)-885-1330.

-Retained by counsel for policy holder as their Property Insurance Expert.
-Case issues involved a multi-million dollar total fire loss to a home and entailed specific issues regarding Insurance Agent (Broker) Error & Omission, Homeowners and Builders Risk coverage.
+Retained by policy holder counsel as their Property Insurance Expert for a total fire loss to a dwelling.
+Case required analysis of Insurance Agent (Broker) Errors & Omissions issues and distinguishing Homeowners and Builders Risk coverage forms.
 Attorneys Bill Klain & Kevin Estevez (480) 947-1911, Lang & Baker, PLC.
 Cantor v.
 Farmers Insurance, et al Case No. CV2008-053871 & CV2008-052618 in Superior Court of the State of Arizona, County of Maricopa.